NisetaSigosi/brc-8888/blog/posts/006-mint-rules-guide.md

-### Understanding mint_rules in BRC-8888: Detailed Breakdown

-In the BRC-8888 protocol, `mint_rules` is a key object defined during the deploy operation.
+**December 09, 2025** - In the BRC-8888 protocol, `mint_rules` is a key object defined during the deploy operation.
 It enforces fair-launch mechanics for minting new units of an object (e.g., tokens like UNQ).
 This ensures controlled distribution, prevents abuse (like sniping), and promotes equitable access.
 The rules are validated off-chain by indexers, making them mandatory for any valid mint inscription.
 Below, I break down each field in detail, with examples from the genesis UNQ deploy.

 #### Structure of mint_rules
 `mint_rules` is an optional JSON object in the deploy inscription (under the deploy op).
 If omitted, mints are unrestricted except for total supply.
 All values are strings or integers for precision.